decred/dcrbounty/src/content/en/rules/index.md

 - We prohibit denial of service attacks or network bandwidth load testing.

-- Unfortunately we are unable to pay for duplicate reports.
+- Unfortunately we are unable to pay for duplicate reports or reports of bugs which are already known.

 - Any type of public disclosure of the vulnerability without prior approval from the bug bounty program will make it ineligible for payout.